tinkerbell/hegel/README.md

 [![Build Status](https://cloud.drone.io/api/badges/tinkerbell/hegel/status.svg)](https://cloud.drone.io/tinkerbell/hegel)

 ### Hegel
 The logical successor to Kant?
-A gRPC metadata service for Tinkerbell.
-Subscribe to changes in device metadata, get notified when IPs are added/removed, a device appears in the project, spot instance termination is triggered, etc.
+The gRPC and HTTP metadata service for Tinkerbell.
+Subscribe to changes in metadata, get notified when data is added/removed, etc. Full documentation can be found at [tinkerbell.org](https://github.com/tinkerbell/tink)

 #### Notes